Current language: English

 Dr. Barbara Wellmann – Director Lead Quantum.Link Deloitte Consulting GmbH

-Markus Krutzik is the head of the Joint Lab Integrated Quantum Sensors at the Ferdinand-Braun-Institut, which is operated in cooperation with Humboldt-Universität zu Berlin.
-The research focuses on integrated atom-based measurement technology for application in metrology, sensing, and information processing.
-The systems are developed for use outside of laboratory environments, particularly for space applications.
-The physicist obtained his doctorate from Humboldt-Universität zu Berlin in 2014 and has conducted research at institutions such as the University of California, Berkeley, and NASA’s Jet Propulsion Laboratory in Pasadena.
-Capital magazine named him as part of the Top 40 under 40 – Young Elite in 2018.
+Markus Krutzik is head of the Joint Lab for Integrated Quantum Sensors at the Ferdinand Braun Institute, which is operated in cooperation with Humboldt University in Berlin.
+The research focuses on integrated atomic-based measurement technology for use in metrology, sensor technology, and information processing.
+One focus is on systems that function outside of laboratory environments—especially in space.
+The physicist received his doctorate from HU Berlin in 2014 and has conducted research at the University of California, Berkeley, and the NASA Jet Propulsion Laboratory in Pasadena, among others.
+Capital magazine named him one of the Top 40 under 40 – Young Elite, and Der Tagesspiegel named him one of the Top 100 Heads of Capital Science.
+In addition to his research, Krutzik is also shaping the quantum ecosystem in Berlin: he is Brain City Berlin ambassador for quantum technologies and co-founded the first quantum technology hub in the capital, which he continues to support as a scientific advisor.
+Another focus is technology transfer: in order to translate research results into applications, he co-founded a start-up, with another in the pipeline.

 Matthias Ziege